adamJacewicz/adamJacewicz/README.md

 ### <div align="center">Hi, I'm Adam, I've been working as a frontend developer for almost 4 years.
 In my free time I like to learn and find out new things, not necessarily related to frontend.
-Recently I also started learning Golang, Rust and web security to get a better understanding of how the web apps works.</div>
+Recently I also started learning Golang, Rust and web security to get a better understanding of how the web apps works.
+At work, mostly I use Vue + TS, but occasionally there are tasks with node environment or React</div>

 <br/>